MEHDI-Ibrahim/rapportPFE/README.md

 ## Introduction

 - Presentation of the host company
+- Organizational framework
 - Internship objectives
-- Report context
-- Context and organizational framework

 ## Description of the company

-- Organizational structure
 - Business field
-- Methodology
+- Methodology (soft)

 ## Description of the methods and tools used during the internship

 - Explanation of the approach adopted to achieve the objectives
 - Activities carried out

-## Presentation of tasks and projects you participated in
+## Presentation of tasks and projects

 - Details of responsibilities and tasks accomplished
 - Results and achievements

-## Presentation of results obtained through your contributions
+## Presentation of results obtained

 - Significant accomplishments during the internship
 - Learnings and acquired skills